top of page

 PROJECTS: NEW AND ON-GOING

-In my second archaeological life, I am also Assistant Director and Registrar of the Naxcivan Archaeological Project, in the Naxcivan Province of Azerbaijan.
+In my second archaeological life, I am also Assistant Director of the Naxcivan Archaeological Project, in the Naxcivan Province of Azerbaijan.
 In this project, I investigate identity formation and negotiation between mobile and sedentary groups who shared the same landscape.

 Outside of my archaeological interests, I am a dedicated distance runner and have competed in over 20 marathons and ultra-marathons on three continents.
 When in the field, I use daily training runs as a way to organically experience the landscape.
 My runs in and around Bat have also helped me to get to know the community and to raise local awareness of BAP's research.

-Red Cross First Aid/CPR/AED certification valid through 2023.
+First Aid/CPR/AED certification valid through 2025.

 ABOUT ME